riknos314/RunestoneComponents/runestone/common/project_template/_sources/overview.rst

 Tabbed Question
 ---------------

-Any of the existing question types can be placed in a tabbed exhibit-style question.
+Any of the existing components can be placed in a tabbed exhibit-style question.
 This may be used to provide an possible answer or a Disqus discussion box specifically related to a certain question.

 .. tabbed:: exercise1